What does a Bicycle Technician do?

 How to become a Bicycle Technician?

-- Get Certified: Consider getting certified by a recognized organization.
-Certification shows that you have the skills and knowledge to do the job well.
-It can also make you more attractive to potential employers.
+- Get Certification: Consider getting certified by a recognized organization.
+Certifications show you have the skills needed to be a professional.
+They can also help you stand out to employers.

 How long does it take to become a Bicycle Technician?